jessiejia0809/truman/docs/setting-up-truman/defining-your-simulation/simulation-components.md

 To define a comment on a post, go to the `replies.csv` file.
 For each comment, add a new row, and define the following fields under their respective columns:

-- **id** is the _unique_ identifier id of the comment.
-These are numerical values.
-They could be any arbitrary number, but the base template has assigned comments with ids sequentially starting from 0. (required field)
-  - Note: No 2 comments can share the same id.
 - **body** is the text of the comment. (required field)
 - **actor** is the username of the actor who "posts" this comment.
 This value must match a username value in `/scenarios/<scenario name>/actors.csv` exactly. (required field)
 - **postID** is the ‘id’ of the post that the comment will appear on.
-This value must match a id value in `/scenarios/<scenario name>/posts.csv` exactly. (required field)
+This value must match the row of the post in `/scenarios/<scenario name>/posts.csv`. (required field)
 - **likes** is the # of likes this comment is simulated to have.
 If a value is not given, then a random value will be generated for the comment. (optional)
 - **time** is the timestamp the comment should be simulated to have been posted, relative to the moment the participant joined the website.
 It can be defined as before or after the participant joined using the format (+/-)HH:MM. (required field)
   - For example: